ArthurAssuncao/WhatsappWebCustomizer/README_en.md

 Note: This is necessary because Whatsapp Web blocks with CSP, then only accept images from Whatsapp.com and Whatsapp.net

 ##Change log:
+0.1.7
+- Adjusted to the new HTML code of the site

 0.1.6
 - Add message of incorrect url
 - Change icon